joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 available to continuously improve and the long-term gains in innovation to keep the firm relevant.

 From a product and process perspective, these time horizons are categorized as derivative, platform, and breakthrough.
-Derivative projects can be defined as projects that look to increase one or two variables.
+Derivative projects are projects that look to optimize one or two variables.
 For the software industry, this might be adding a new feature to a product or using caching in the CI pipelines to achieve an 15% increase in speed.
-Platform projects are projects that improve multiple key metrics and are scalable past the specific product or process where initially applied.
+Platform projects are projects that improve multiple key metrics and are scalable to more than the initial product or process where it was developed.
 Examples of a software platform project includes Microsoft Office where a suite of products can be mixed and matched to meet many customers' needs.
 Breakthrough projects significantly disrupt an industry or economy.
-Two areas where there have been breakthrough projects recently are in the LLM space and Apple's unified memory design of their M-series chips (especially for the local LLM space).
+Two areas where there have recently been breakthrough projects are in the LLM space and Apple's unified memory design of their M-series chips (especially for the local LLM space).

 A balanced portfolio is one that invests 70% in derivative projects, 20% in platform projects, and